The Lamborghini Miura: The Bull That Invented the Modern Supercar

 The Miura evolved through three main variants:

-The chassis was a steel platform with a central tub providing rigidity.
+The chassis was a steel platform with a central tub providing rigidity, with aluminum front and rear clamshells.
 Suspension was independent at all four corners with double wishbones and coil springs.
 Brakes were ventilated Girling discs all around.

-P400 S (1968-1971): The improved version.
+P400 S (1968-1971): The improved version, launched at the Turin show in November 1968 — the same show that had hosted the bare chassis three years earlier.
+The S stands for Spinto, pushed.
 Power rose to 370 hp through revised carburetors and optimized valve timing.
 Interior received better sound insulation and higher-quality materials.
 Power windows became standard.
-The P400’s known weakness in the rear suspension was addressed.
-Approximately 140 units were built.
+Chrome window surrounds outside.
+The P400’s known weaknesses were addressed.
+Approximately 338 units were built — more than double the original model, in half the time.

 Total Production

-The remainder includes prototypes and pre-production cars.
-Every Miura was essentially hand-assembled in the small factory at Sant’Agata Bolognese.
+Every Miura was essentially hand-assembled in the small factory at Sant’Agata Bolognese, by people learning the job as they went.

 The Name: Fighting Bulls

-The name “Miura” comes from the Spanish ranch of Don Eduardo Miura, famous for breeding some of the bravest and most dangerous fighting bulls in history.
+The name “Miura” comes from the Spanish ranch of Don Eduardo Miura, at Zahariche in Lora del Río, outside Seville, famous for breeding some of the bravest and most dangerous fighting bulls in history.
 Ferruccio Lamborghini was a Taurus by zodiac sign and had a passion for bulls.
 Nearly every Lamborghini model carries a name related to bulls or bullfighting — Diablo, Murciélago, Aventador, Reventón — and the Miura was the first to establish that tradition.

 For Americans less familiar with Spanish bullfighting culture, think of the Miura bulls as the heavyweight champions of the ring — the ones that even the most experienced matadors feared.
-Naming the car after them was a statement of intent: this car was wild, dangerous, and magnificent.
+Naming the car after them was a statement of intent.

 The Legacy: DNA of Every Supercar